Skip to main content

 The translocation of LPS, a potent endotoxin, triggers a cascade of inflammatory responses involving toll-like receptor 4 (TLR4) activation on immune cells.
 This systemic inflammation, even at a low grade, can significantly disrupt endocrine signaling.
 For instance, chronic inflammation can induce insulin resistance by impairing insulin receptor signaling pathways in peripheral tissues.

 It can also dysregulate the hypothalamic-pituitary-gonadal (HPG) axis and the hypothalamic-pituitary-thyroid (HPT) axis.
-Inflammatory cytokines, such as TNF-alpha and IL-6, have been shown to directly inhibit GnRH pulsatility and synthesis and conversion, respectively.
+Inflammatory cytokines, such as TNF-alpha and IL-6, have been shown to directly inhibit GnRH pulsatility and thyroid hormone synthesis and conversion, respectively.

 Prolonged fasting can compromise gut barrier integrity, leading to systemic inflammation that disrupts endocrine signaling and hormone axes.